 The reason for succulents dying is because of over watering and slow draining soils.
 Succulents are adapted to tolerate drought and require the soil to dry out between watering.
 In damp soil succulents develop root rot which causes the leaves to turn yellow, brown or black with a dying appearance.

-Whilst over watering is the most common reason for a dying succulents, here are several other reasons your succulent may be dying:
+In my experience, over watering is the most common reason for a dying succulents however, there are several other reasons your succulent may be dying:

 |Symptoms of Dying Succulent||Reason for Succulent Dying|